adhatama/ijah-shop/README.md

 The implementation of the well-known interview test Ijah Shop.
 The goal is to design and implement a system based from the existing Ijah's Excel inventory management.
 For the complete instruction, please see [this link](https://www.dropbox.com/s/7omfzk55284omjd/ijah.pdf?dl=0)

+**Disclaimer: I didn't apply to that company for an interview.
+This repo is just for my attempt to implement Go architecture for learning purposes.**

 ## Architecture Overview

 It uses Onion / Hexagonal / Clean architectures in a simpler way.
 It uses 3 layers: the deepest domain layer, the infrastructure (databases), and the application layer (http server, serialization, etc)